cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/cell-division.md

 ![]()

-## Meiosis
+## Meiosis (2nd Type of Cell Division)

-- <u>Definition: Meiosis _</u>
+- <u>Definition: Meiosis is a form of nucleur division in which the daughter nuclei contain half the chromosome number of the parent nucleus</u>
-- Humans cells have 46 chromosomes
+- Humans cells (somatic cells) have 46 chromosomes
 - Meiosis occurs in the ovaries and testes to produce **gametes** called eggs and sperm so there are 23 chromosomes in each egg and sperm

 ### Functions of Meiosis

 <u>2 functions in Multicellular Organisms</u>

-- Allows sexual reproduction without increasing the number of chromosomes in the offspring
+- Allows sexual <u>reproduction without increasing the number of chromosomes</u> in the offspring
-- Allows new combinations of genes
+- <u>Allows new combinations of genes</u>

 ## Differences between mitosis and meiosis